 Building the Agricultural City demonstrates the need for rural Americans to work cooperatively to create self-reliant, decentralized economies.
 Robert Wolf describes tools for self-reliance and sustainability that exist across the U.S. and can be assembled within any region.
-Building the Agricultural City will enable rural Americans to see that they can create productive economies that grow prosperity and democracy.
+Building the Agricultural City, both the book and film, will enable rural Americans to see that they can create productive economies that grow prosperity and democracy.

 WHAT CAN BE DONE